Welcome to Mystery Trivia, a monthly feature brought to you by the editors of the .

 December 2007

-In 1987, this was first given out, named for the "mystery cat" of T. S. Eliot's Old Possum's Book of Practical Cats.
+In 1987, this mystery award was first given out, named for the "mystery cat" of T. S. Eliot's Old Possum's Book of Practical Cats.
 Established by the members of Mystery Readers International, what is the name of the award?

 A Taste of Death.